Skip to main content

 RC: I think that ritual is just automatic.
 But over time—I think probably throughout the 20th century, starting with radio—the “ritual” changed.
 People would gather to listen to somebody else tell a story, which was still a kind of active listening.

-But you don’t really have a fire going anymore.
-Or people gathered around listening to the storyteller.
-You kind of do.
-But TV, I think, is different—you could consider TV like theater, but not really.
+But you don’t really have a fire going anymore, or people gathered around listening to the storyteller.
+You kind of do, but TV, I think, is different.
+You could consider TV like theater, but not really.
 I don’t want to say TV’s an induced trance, because I don’t think that happens.
 I think we sort of turn it on and let it wash over us.
-And we’re passive rather than actively engaged in listening.
-And a part of that is, we’re not doing it communally and collectively.
+We’re passive rather than actively engaged in listening.
+And a part of that is that we’re not doing it communally and collectively.
 When you go to a movie theater, you’re at least not there alone and there is some sort of connection to others that happens whether we’re really aware of it or not.
 There are people who will cheer at a screening of a movie, and I don’t think they would do that at home.
-There’s something about being in the presence of other people when story is happening.
-And I also think that there’s something about having to listen and not having the images—that’s a powerful hook in storytelling.
+There’s something about being in the presence of other people when a story is happening.
+I also think that there’s something about having to listen and not having the images—that’s a powerful hook in storytelling.
 I think radio really is better at that than television.

 IJ: I was hoping to tie together The Book of Sharks and Call and Response with this question.
 In The Book of Sharks, you say, “Let’s say I’m a gatherer in the same way clouds are gatherers.”
 And in “Art is Such a Good Journey,” from Call and Response, you talk about Kari’s grandmother, “who could make you young-eyed when teaching you to paint.”
 So I was wondering, what advice would you have for young writers about seeing, hearing, and gathering?
 And how does creating art impact the way you personally see, listen to, and engage with the world?